craigfay/brain_forest/markdown/Matrix (Linear Algebra).md

 # Matrix
 In [[Linear Algebra]], a matrix is a grid of scalars that can be thought of as a map from one scalar field to another.
 Matrices are also called **Linear Transformations** or **Linear Maps**.

-The conceptual difference between a linear transformation and a matrix is that the latter refers to some basis- dependent presentation, whereas the former is abstract, not depending upon a basis.
+The conceptual difference between a linear transformation anda matrix is that the latter refers to some basis- dependent presentation, whereas the former is abstract, not depending upon a basis.

 ## Transformation Properties
 A transformation must satisfy these properties to be considered "linear".